We need

 Talk to the AI

-10–15 min voice conversation using Lian's voice.
+A 10–15 min voice conversation using Lian's voice, plus a quick sign-up and consent step beforehand.

 Start →Fill in a form